cornerstone-consulting/INFIODocs/infio-docs.md

 ### 1. Deployment of EC2 instance from INFIO AMI(AWS Marketplace)

 1. Navigate to the [AWS Marketplace](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Faws.amazon.com%2Fmarketplace%3F%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fawsmp-contessa&forceMobileApp=0) to download the INFIO AMI.
 During this process, you will be prompted to answer several necessary questions, detailed below:
+    - **ImageId**: Specifies the INFIO AMI ID used for deploying the INFIO EC2 instance.
+    - **INFIOIsDeployed**: Specify "Yes" or "No" to indicate whether one or more INFIO EC2 stacks have already been deployed in this account from the AWS Marketplace.
+If specified as "No," the EC2 IAM role, EC2 profile, EC2 security group, EC2 key pair, and DMS instance profile will be attempted to be created again.
+If resources with the same names already exist, the deployment will fail.
+    - **INFIOSequence**: Specifies the deployment sequence number.
+If you have already deployed INFIO resources once, enter "02" for the second instance, "03" for the third, and so on.
+For the first deployment, enter "01".
     - **EC2InstanceType**: Specifies the EC2 instance type.
 Default is `m6a.large`.
     - **SubnetID**: The ID of the subnet where the Infio EC2 instance will be deployed, you can pass public subnet id or private subnet id.
     - **DMSSubnetGroupSubnetIDs**: A comma-separated list of subnet IDs for the source SQL Server and target Auroa PostgreSQL is already deployed.
+This list should hold the subnet(s) of the source SQL Server and destination Aurora PostgreSQL database.
     - **SourceSQLServerPort**: The port number used by the source SQL Server.
 Default is `1433`.
     - **SourceSQLServerIP**: The IP address of the source SQL Server in `x.x.x.x/32` format.
     - **TargetPGServerSG**: The Security Group ID attached to the target Aurora PostgreSQL database.
     - **InfioEC2EncryptionKeyAlias**: The KMS encryption key alias used to encrypt the Infio EC2 instance.
 Default is `aws/ebs`.
-    - **VPCCIDR**: The CIDR of the VPC where the Infio EC2 instance will be deployed.
+    - **VPCCIDR**: The CIDR of the V PC where the Infio EC2 instance will be deployed.
     - **VPCID**: The VPC ID where the Infio EC2 instance will be deployed.
     - **InboundCIDRIP**: The CIDR or IP address allowed for RDP access to the Infio EC2 instance.
 Must be in `xx.xx.xx.xx/xx` format.

+  > Note: If you are deploying INFIO EC2 instance more than once and are not using the same subnets, VPC, or security group rules, you must update the environment variable by running the following command:
+  `setx INFIO_DMS_INSTANCE_PROFILE <DMS_INSTANCE_PROFILE_NAME>` change DMS instance profile name that you want to use.

-2. After completing the questionnaire, AWS Marketplace will deploy an EC2 instance based on your selected choice, whether in a public or private subnet.
+2. After completing the questionnaire, AWS Marktetplace will deploy an EC2 instance based on your selected choice, whether in a public or private subnet.

 > **Note on Availability of INFIO** : INFIO does not necessitate high availability at this stage.
 The nature of our workload and the expected patterns indicate that a single AZ deployment will adequately support our operational needs without compromising performance.